-4. Deliver personalization
+4. Provide personalization

-Tailoring support efforts towards customer personas can go a long way.
-Gathering context about who they are (their preferences, personalities, habits, etc.) can help agents better target their support that leads to faster resolutions.
-It may be helpful to conduct UX research on your business's support initiatives to figure out ways to make interactions more personalized.
+Personalization makes people feel valued, so tailoring support efforts toward customer personas can go a long way.
+Gathering context about who your buyers are (their preferences, personalities, buying habits, etc.) can help agents better customize their support and provide faster resolutions.

 5. Empower customers through AI